Circulate

 What You Need to Comply

-Before placing packaging on the EU market, you as a packaging supplier need these five things in place:
+Before placing packaging on the EU market, you need these foundations in place:

 • 1EPR Registration Numbers for every EU member state where your packaging is placed on the market[1](Article 45)